firebuggirl/snacks-n-hangs/readme.md

-To create a 'dump' similar to var dump, put this code into pug file: ex, in _storeForm.pug: pre= h.dump(store)
+To create a 'dump' similar to var dump, put this code into pug file: ex, in ` _storeForm.pug: pre= h.dump(store)`

-NOTE: app will not work if running node -v 6.9.5, make sure to first switch to nove -v 7.10 in terminal: nvm use 7.10
+NOTE: app will not work if running node -v 6.9.5, make sure to first switch to node -v 7.10 in terminal: nvm use 7.10

 run `node start`

-//////////
-// Steps to creating a new store route:
+## Steps to creating a new store route:
-// 1) Create new route via routes/index.js
+ - 1) Create new route via routes/index.js
-// 2) Create a controller via controllers/storeController.js ..ie., exports.getStoreBySlug....this queries database for data and passes the data to be rendered to the template
+ - 2) Create a controller via controllers/storeController.js ..ie., exports.getStoreBySlug....this queries database for data and passes the data to be rendered to the template
-// 3) create a store.pug file
+ - 3) create a store.pug file
-// 4) For Google maps config/params, see exports.staticMap in helpers.js (note: MongoDB does lat/long and Google does long/lat).
+ - 4) For Google maps config/params, see exports.staticMap in helpers.js (note: MongoDB does lat/long and Google does long/lat).
 Place this helper in store.pug file...ie.,     img.single__map(src=h.staticMap(store.location.coordinates))

-// NOTE: backticks `` are used when generating value for href on the fly
+*  NOTE: `backticks` are used when generating value for href on the fly

-//
-Models only need to be imported once in start.js
+ - Models only need to be imported once in start.js

 /////////////////
 // Reset lost/forgotten password
 // /////////////
-Multi-step process:
+# Multi-step process:

--set a reset token, along with an expiration date, in user if user has email address on file
+- set a reset token, along with an expiration date, in user if user has email address on file

--email info to user, and if user has proper token and date that is not expired, then they will be able to reset password
+- email info to user, and if user has proper token and date that is not expired, then they will be able to reset password

--index.js:
+ * index.js:
-create post route for /account/forgot
+ - create post route for /account/forgot
--'get' route for /account/reset/:token
+ - 'get' route for /account/reset/:token
--'post' route for /account/reset/:token
+ - 'post' route for /account/reset/:token

--authController.js:
+ * authController.js:
--create 'forgot' authentication method
+ - create 'forgot' authentication method
--import Mongoose
+ - import Mongoose
--include reference to user model
+ - include reference to user model
--Send them an email with the token
+ - Send them an email with the token
--redirect to login page
+ - redirect to login page
--create exports.reset method in authController.js
+ - create exports.reset method in authController.js
--create exports.confirmedPasswords method/middleware
+ - create exports.confirmedPasswords method/middleware
--create exports.update method/middleware
+ - create exports.update method/middleware
--require promisify
+ - require promisify
--create setPassword method/middleware
+ - create setPassword method/middleware

-User.js:
+ * User.js:
--add resetPasswordToken: String,
+ - add resetPasswordToken: String,
--resetPasswordExpires: Date to userSchema
+ - resetPasswordExpires: Date to userSchema

-reset.pug:
+ * reset.pug:
--create reset.pug file with reset form...leave off "action" attribute so page will return to itself
+ - create reset.pug file with reset form...leave off "action"   attribute so page will return to itself

 ////////////////////
 // Sending email with Node.js
 ////////////////////
 //
- authController.js:
+ * authController.js:

  const mail = require('../handlers/mail');

- handlers/mail.js:
+ * handlers/mail.js:
    const nodemailer = require('nodemailer');
    const pug = require('pug');
    const juice = require('juice');
    const htmlToText = require('html-to-text');
    const promisify = require('es6-promisify');

-authController.js:
+ * authController.js:
--add req.flash('success', `You have been emailed a password reset link.`); to exports.forgot method -add const mail = require('../handlers/mail');
+ - add req.flash('success', `You have been emailed a password reset link.`); to exports.forgot method
--add
+ - add const mail = require('../handlers/mail');
+ - add
    await mail.send({
     user,
     filename: 'password-reset',